muecke87/conventions/docs/workflow.md

     - All existing tests pass.
     - You've added tests for your new code.
     - Your code is documented.

+  - Label your pull request with `pr:needs-review`.

+## Code review

+  - Everybody in the team can review a pull request which has the label `pr:needs-review`.

+  - Checklist:
+    - Is the branch mergeable?
+    - Does the code work?
+    - Does the code make sense?
+    - Is the code well-structured?
+    - Does the code conform to our [coding standards](https://github.com/infektweb/conventions)?
+    - Are variables properly defined with consistent and meaningful names?
+    - Is there any redundant or duplicate code?
+    - Are available libraries being used effectively?
+    - Is there any commented out code?
+    - Are edge cases handled properly?
+    - Are data inputs checked and output values encoded?
+    - Is the code adequately documented ("why", complex and critical sections)?
+    - Do tests exist and are they comprehensive?
+    - Is the performance acceptable?

+  - Add a comment and set the label `pr:needs-revision`, if you found something that can be improved.

+  - Leave a `+1` or `:+1:` comment, if it passed your review and doesn't need modifications.

+## Merge

+  - todo

 ## Github Labels